FinestLearnerHajra/Data-Science-Projects/Data Visualizations/Power-BI-Projects/README.md

 ### Files
 Each folder contains the dataset(in xlsx or csv format), the dashboard (in pbix), and the dashboard converted into pdf format.

+## Sales Insights for the same dataset with Tableau, also done in Power Bi